DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/hasChanges.md

 ---
 ---
 ##### shortDescription
-Indicates whether the diagram content has been changed.
+Indicates whether diagram content has been changed.

 ---
 The **hasChanges** option is set to **true** on any diagram change.
 You can use this option together with the [optionChanged](/Documentation/ApiReference/UI_Widgets/dxDiagram/Events/#optionChanged) event to implement diagram content autosave.